Daryl Jackson: Early life, education, and career

 Jackson was born on 7 February 1937 in Clunes, Victoria, Australia.
 He was educated at Wesley College in Melbourne and he graduated from Royal Melbourne Institute of Technology (RMIT) and the University of Melbourne with a Diploma of Architecture.

 Jackson established his first practice with Evan Walker in 1965.
 Jackson Architecture Pty Ltd, located in Melbourne, Sydney, Canberra, Brisbane, London, Vietnam, and China, has completed a large catalogue of projects, including university and college facilities, stadiums, commercial offices, art galleries, and industrial structures.
-Some of his projects include the Immigration Museum, Melbourne and the County Court of Victoria.
+Some of his projects include the County Court of Victoria.

 Jackson's considerable teaching, writing, and lecturing has had a significant influence on the course of Australian architectural development.
 He taught architecture at RMIT and wrote a regular column on housing for The Age from 1966 to 1999.
 Jackson has also been a principal lecturer at Royal Australian Institute of Architects (RAIA) conventions and was a visiting professor of architecture and design at the University of New South Wales in 1982.
-With positions as Chairman of the Australian Film Institute, Trustee of the National Gallery of Victoria, Member of the Victorian Council of the Arts, Vice President of the Melbourne Cricket Club, Director of the Essendon Football Club, and President of Wesley College (Victoria), he has continually contributed to a heterogeneous notion of Australian culture.
+With positions as Chairman of the Australian Film Institute, Trustee of the National Gallery of Victoria, Member of the Victoria Council of the Arts, Vice President of the Melbourne Cricket Club, Director of the Essendon Football Club, and President of Wesley College (Victoria), he has continually contributed to a heterogeneous notion of Australian culture.